Maxwell1126/my_first_php/README.md

 # my_first_php
 This is my first ever php project.
-I learned how to declare a variable, work with arrays, and run a php project with terminal and a browser.
+I learned how to declare a variable, work with arrays, loops, and conditionals, and run a php project with terminal and a browser.

 ## Setup
 - Download this repo.